Latest 'State of Play' Offering an In-Depth Look at 'Gran Turismo 7'

 ’Licence Centre’ and ’Missions'

 GT7 contains a variety of fun activities other than the many races that represent the core of the experience.
-One example is the ‘Licence Centre’: this iconic game mode since the very first title acts as a driving school: players can take on short time trial challenges with the aim of obtaining all 'Gold' by honing they skills.
+One example is the ‘Licence Centre’: this iconic game mode since the very first title acts as a driving school: players can take on short time trial challenges with the aim of obtaining all 'Gold' by honing their skills.

 ‘Missions' present a variety of events that are different from your ordinary race or time trial.
 Here, players can try their hand at ‘Drag Racing’, aiming to be the fastest in a straight line, or ‘Drift Trials,’ accumulating points by showing off their drifting skills.